 His mother was murdered one day, and they accused him of being the perpetrator.
 So, he naturally desired to return to the past to save his mother.
 However, after eighteen years in the past, a mystery emerges.

 Because it’s primarily everyday interactions, the vocabulary used in this show is relatively simple, and the lines are easy to comprehend.
-Plus, Erased will help explore the different dialects of Japanese.
+Moreover, Erased will help explore the different dialects of Japanese.

 It’s an excellent program for intermediate learners to hone their listening skills because it focuses on school life with a few spooky twists.
 If you intend to take Japanese NAT Q4 or JLPT N4, this can help.